GiuseppeGalilei/Unifi-Network-Application/OneLiner/readme.md

 - no memory limits
 In the future I'll update the script to allow for more customisability, feel free to share ideas!

-### For an explanation about how the script works and what it does, go through the install.sh file, I tried to put all the relevant information in the comments.
+### For an explanation about how the script works go through the install.sh file, I tried to put all the relevant information in the comments.